Project overview

 Project updates

-Over 2,200 people have provided valuable feedback on the $558 million redevelopment of the Albury Wodonga Regional Hospital.
+To date, more than 2,500 people have contributed valuable feedback on the $558 million redevelopment of the Albury Wodonga Regional Hospital.

-The feedback received from key stakeholders including staff and clinicians from Albury Wodonga Health, NSW and Victoria government agencies, the local Aboriginal community, a dedicated Project Community Advisory Group and the Border communities, will feed into the next stage of the project, schematic design, to further improve the hospital experience for visitors and patients.
+Input from key stakeholders, including staff and clinicians from Albury Wodonga Health, NSW and Victorian government agencies, the local Aboriginal community, a dedicated Project Community Advisory Group, and the wider Border community, will inform the next stage of the project: schematic design.
+This phase will focus on enhancing the hospital experience for patients, visitors, and staff.

-The design has responded to feedback highlighting the need for a hospital that meets the needs of a growing population, provides contemporary models of care, improves access around the Albury Campus and provides connection to the outdoors for the wellbeing of patients, staff and visitors.
+The design has already responded to feedback by prioritising the needs of a growing population, incorporating contemporary models of care, improving access across the Albury campus, and ensuring stronger connections to outdoor spaces to support wellbeing.

-Ongoing consultation with a broad range of stakeholders and the community is essential to the hospital planning, design and delivery process and will continue throughout the remainder of the project.
-The project team is committed to ensuring health service staff, stakeholders and the community have accurate and timely project information.
-The project website will be updated regularly, and information will also be shared via project newsletters and direct correspondence.
+Ongoing consultation with a broad range of stakeholders and the community is essential to the planning, design, and delivery of the hospital.
+This engagement will continue throughout the life of the project.
+The project team remains committed to keeping health service staff, stakeholders, and the community informed with accurate and timely updates.
+The project website will be updated regularly, and additional information will be shared via newsletters and direct communication.

 Benefits